SichangHe/JSphere/eval_trick.md

     We then check the return value of `eval` and return early it if it is not `undefined`.

+    - [ ] Functions declared in IIFEs do not leak out.

+        We declare the function identifiers as variables first, then convert all function declarations to assignments of function expressions to those variables.

 - [x] `import` statements are not allowed inside `eval`.

     We put them at the top of the script.